Review of TruDog Freeze-Dried Dog Food

 Free of any plant-based protein boosters, this looks like the profile of a raw product containing an abundance of meat.

-TruDog is a freeze-dried, meat-based raw dog food using a generous amount of named meats and organs as its main sources of animal protein, thus earning the brand 5 stars.
+TruDog is a freeze-dried, grain-free raw dog food using a generous amount of named meats and organs as its main source of animal protein, thus earning the brand 5 stars.

 Get free dog food recall alerts sent to you by email.
 Subscribe to The Advisor’s recall notification list.